nexbit-ai/quest-ui/BACKEND_API_CONTRACT.md

 **Field Descriptions:**
 - `type`: Always `"error"`
 - `query`: The original user query
-- `data.message`: User-friendly error message
+- `data.message`: Error message for logging/debugging (not shown to user)
 - `data.code`: (Optional) Error code for debugging
   - Common codes: `"NOT_FOUND"`, `"INVALID_QUERY"`, `"SERVER_ERROR"`

+**Note:** The frontend displays a static, friendly message to users regardless of the error message sent.
+The `data.message` field is logged for debugging purposes only.

 ---